how to be a successful divorce parent

-we all make mistakes in bringing up our children – being a divorced parent can make parenting even more difficult. sometimes being divorced brings out the worst in people and in parents. but remember, whilst you are coming to terms with co-parenting, your children are watching you. are you showing them what good parenting is all about?
+We all make mistakes in bringing up our children – being a divorced parent can make parenting even more difficult.
+Sometimes being divorced brings out the worst in people and parents.
+But remember, while you are coming to terms with co-parenting, your children are watching you.
+Are you showing them what good parenting is all about?

 No textbook can tell you exactly how to successfully co-parent your children.
 There are however a few small things that you can do to make it easier, from your ex-spouse’s perspective, and be a good parent in the eyes of your children.